fossabot/cleverpush-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==
 = I have activated the plugin but the confirmation prompt is now shown = Please enter your API keys in the plugin's settings and select a channel.
 If no channel is available, you need to create one at cleverpush.com
+If you are using any cache plugin, also be sure, to empty your cache.

 == ChangeLog ==